 *SHE IS A REFUGEE STAR*

-"using choreography, music and film, mersiha’s latest piece examines her cultural heritage, the harrowing experience of leaving bosnia and making her way as a refugee across europe to the US" -jocelyn gonzalez, feet in two worlds podcast
+"using choreography, music and film, mersiha’s latest piece examines her cultural heritage, the harrowing experience of leaving bosnia and making her way as a refugee across europe to the US" -jocelyn gonzalez, "my body remembers" podcast

 artistic advisor / hilary brown